Judith E. Lipson, M.A.

 When you realize that everything is energy, it opens up interesting options for you to address certain issues.
 For instance, let’s imagine that you are a teacher and you are having difficulty [Read more…]

-Filed Under: Articles, Parenting, Personal Improvement, Spiritual/Metaphysical Tagged With: ADHD, autism, energy, intuition, neuro-diverse, neuro-sensitive, sensitives
+Filed Under: Articles, Autism, Parenting, Personal Improvement, Spiritual/Metaphysical Tagged With: ADHD, autism, energy, intuition, neuro-diverse, neuro-sensitive, sensitives

 One Introvert’s Experience at THE MARCH FOR OUR LIVES